Skip to main content

 • Served as testifying expert witness in separate trials to a judge and before a jury to enable clients to defend against a proposed termination of commercial real estate venture and judicial sale of all business properties, testimony that detailed the federal tax consequences of any such sale or, alternatively, a liquidation of venture and distribution of venture's properties.

-• Advised executives of Fortune 100 company that was prevented by a proposed Treasury Regulation with a retroactive effective date from refinancing its outstanding debt structure to develop a strategy to persuade Treasury Department, prior to issuing final regulations, to take an action that permitted the client to proceed with its refinancing.
+• Advised executives of Fortune 100 company that was prevented from refinancing its outstanding debt structure by a proposed Treasury regulation with a retroactive effective date on developing a strategy to persuade Treasury to take an action that permitted the client to proceed with its refinancing.

-• Advised top executives at large charities -- including a major community hospital, one of largest U.S private schools and a foundation supporting all athletic programs at a major state university -- that had received proposed revocations of their tax exemption from the IRS to adopt different strategies to resolve all issues without loss of exemption.
+• Advised top executives at large charities -- including a major community hospital, one of the largest private schools in the U.S., and a foundation supporting all athletic programs at a major state university -- that had received proposed revocations of their tax exemption from the IRS to adopt different strategies to resolve all issues without loss of exemption.

-• Counseled with prominent attorneys and certified public accountants about disciplinary actions proposed by the IRS Office of Professional Responsibility (OPR) about approaches tailored to each professional's circumstances in order to enable them to persuade OPR to significantly reduce or eliminate the sanctions proposed against them.
+• Counseled prominent attorneys and certified public accountants (CPAs) facing disciplinary actions proposed by the IRS Office of Professional Responsibility (OPR) on approaches tailored to each professional's circumstances to enable them to persuade OPR to significantly reduce or eliminate sanctions proposed against them.

 Government Experience